mhgbrown/cached_resource/README.md

 * 1.9.2 [p290]
 * 1.9.3 [p0]

 CachedResource is designed to be framework agnostic, but will hook into Rails for caching and logging.
-It has been tested with the following Rails versions:
+If there is a `Rails.cache` and/or a `Rails.logger`, then it _should_ be OK.
+It is known to work with the following Rails versions:

 * 3.1.3